 Labour | - | - | ||

 03/2016 | Gearbox selector oil seals | - | £14.16 | Following the recent LSD installation, there was an MTF leak coming from the top of the gearbox.
 Also, the boots / dust seals of front the track rod ends had perished / torn which would be a MOT failure.
 Performance Autoworks replaced two gearbox selector oil seals and both front track rod ends were replaced with a pair manufactured by Blue Print.
 The equivalent Honda part numbers are 53560-S30-005 & 53540-S30-005 and would cost £100.35 if purchased from a Honda dealer.
-Afterwards, a 4 wheel laser alignment suspension geometry check & adjustment was carried out. |
+Afterwards, a 4 wheel laser alignment suspension geometry setup was carried out. |

 Gearbox selector oil seals | - | £8.04 | ||